CloudBoltSoftware/CMP-Bootcamp/src/getting_started.md

 By the end of this course, participants should have everything they need to deploy and configure CMP as a self-service portal in almost any enterprise whether that enterprise is on-premises only, have embraced one-or-more public clouds or, as in most cases, are operating a hybrid cloud environment.

+## What to Bring to Bootcamp

+* Your laptop
+* A terminal emulator
+  * MacOS: Terminal, iTerm2
+  * Windows: Windows Terminal, PuTTY
+* A text editor or IDE
+  * Visual Studio Code
+  * PyCharm
+  * vim
+* An open mind!